Fan death: Media coverage

 During the summer, mainstream South Korean news sources regularly report alleged cases of fan death.
 A typical example is this excerpt from the July 4, 2011, edition of The Korea Herald, an English-language newspaper:

 A man reportedly died on Monday morning after sleeping with an electric fan running.
 The 59-year-old victim, only known by his surname Min, was found dead with the fan fixed directly at him.

-This article also noted there was "no evidence" the fan caused the death, however.
+However, the article noted that there was "no evidence" the fan caused the death.
 University of Miami researcher Larry Kalkstein says a misunderstanding in translation resulted in his accidental endorsement of the fan death theory, which he denies is a real phenomenon.

-Ken Jennings, writing for Slate, says that based on "a recent email survey of contacts in Korea", opinion seems to be shifting among younger Koreans: "A decade of Internet skepticism seems to have accomplished what the preceding 75 years could not: convinced a nation that Korean fan death is probably hot air."
+Ken Jennings, writing for Slate, says that, based on "a recent email survey of contacts in Korea", opinion seems to be shifting among younger Koreans: "A decade of Internet skepticism seems to have accomplished what the preceding 75 years could not: convinced a nation that Korean fan death is probably hot air."

-Philip Hiscock, when interviewed by The Star, suggested that fan death's prevalence in Korean beliefs and its potential as a euphemism contributed to the idea's continuation, "Traditional fairy legends (or) contemporary UFO abductions are used for things that are either inadmissible or untellable in present company.
+Philip Hiscock, when interviewed by The Star, suggested that fan death's prevalence in Korean beliefs and its potential as a euphemism contributed to the idea's continuation: "Traditional fairy legends (or) contemporary UFO abductions are used for things that are either inadmissible or untellable in present company.
 The fact that fan death is well known in Korea (and) can be used to postpone explanations or cover up the truth is very interesting and a very traditional way of going about things."